erik-adelbert/aoc/README.md

 # aoc
 My advent of code programs

-~This~ Last year programs have been carefully composed and run collectively in around 380ms.
+All programs have been carefully composed and run collectively in around 291ms(2022) and 380ms(2021).
 Coding notes have proven useful for others on reddit.
-Happy coding!

-This year programs are ~~on the way~~ here, including notes!
 Happy coding!